-This raises the question: How to judge whether data come from a given distribution?
+This raises the question (of interest in some other circumstances as well): How to judge whether data come from a given distribution?

 Histograms don't serve this purpose well -- e.g., bin sizes, samples sizes, and their interaction cause problems.